carpentries-incubator/ml4bio-workshop/guide/performance.md

 <img width="500" src="http://scikit-learn.org/stable/_images/sphx_glr_plot_roc_001.png">
 </p>

-`Tony: having two sources for the images gives us even more reason to link each to the original source`

 As with the metrics, we can plot an ROC curve with respect to each class.
 We may use a micro- or macro-average ROC curve to quantify the average behavior of a classifier on all classes.